HaimingXu679/LCHard/README.md

 # Leetcode
-A place to store my solutions for later access
+- A place to store my solutions for later access
+- Citadel question set may contain easy or medium questions as well